Exercises to try with your students

-Artificial Intelligence (AI) can support your needs in education and enhance your learning experience if used correctly.
-Using AI in a productive way can be a great way to engage with these new online tools actively.
-For example, AI such as ChatGPT can help you perform various tasks, including producing academic timetables, creating revision materials, and even facilitating group discussions.
-However, it is important to remember that AI should be used as a supplement to learning and not as a replacement.
+GenAI can support students’ educational needs and enhance their learning experience if used effectively.
+Using AI in a productive way can be a great way to engage actively with these new online tools.
+For example, tools such as Copilot can help students perform various tasks, including creating academic timetables, producing revision materials, and facilitating group discussions.
+However, it is essential to remember that AI should be used as a supplement to learning, not as a replacement.

-1. Create study plans or timetables
+1. Create study plans

 Limitations